 (b) After the site visit, the grantee submits a six-month interim report, which is a self-assessment by the grantee.
 The report should identify the project’s achievements; problems encountered, and planned solutions to the problems.
 The interim report is due fifteen (15) days after the end of the first six months of receiving the award letter.
 Failure to meet this deadline will delay the receipt of the second installment.
 The final report is due thirty (30) days after the end of the grant period.
 Until a final report has been received, a grantee will not be invited to submit another grant application.

 WHDC’s staff reviews the interim reports and presents written evaluations of each grant to Tides and to the WHDC Board.
 If there are no problems with the project, funding continues unimpeded.
-If there is a problem, WHDC’s Board would recommend a termination of the grant to Tides.
-The ultimate decision to terminate a grant is made by the Tides Board of Directors.
+If there is a problem, WHDC’s Board would recommend a termination or a deferral of the grant to Tides.
+The ultimate decision to terminate/defer a grant is made by the Tides Board of Directors.

 Termination of Grants

 If at any time the grantee is not in compliance with the terms and conditions of the grant award, WHDC notifies the grantee and provides a reasonable period for the grantee to cure the deficiency.
 If an acceptable corrective action is not taken by the grantee, WHDC reserves the right to recommend a termination of the grant before the second installment is paid.
 Grantees will be notified in writing if their grants have been terminated.
 In some cases, WHDC would require a return of the funds paid to the organization.
 Such cases would be caused by incidence of fraud, theft, and financial malfeasance that may subsequently come to the attention of WHDC and/or Tides.

 WHDC will publicize grant-funded activities on its website, printed materials, and videos which may include the names and other identifying information of grantee organizations.
 Grantees are required to agree to such publications and waive privacy rights, or rights of publicity.